 As for dogs, it depends on the dog’s coat.

 Some breeds have a coat that grows continuously in a similar manner as our own hair.
-Poodles, Schnauzer and Yorkshires are popular breeds.
+Poodles, Schnauzer and Yorkshires are some popular breeds.
 These breeds can get a short summer cut, without risking much, as long as they are not shaved very close to the skin.

 Other breeds (Huskies, Golden Retriever, etc.) have a coat that grow to a specific length (sometimes very short and sometimes very long), and then stop growing.
 These dogs should never be shaved, as doing so would give their fur a different texture forever as well as increase the chance of insolation, sunburns and heat strokes.

 Mixed breeds like Goldendoodle are trickier.
 It depends on the coat predominant texture.
-Usually, it is safer to not shave.
+Usually, it is safer not to shave.

 And what about hot spots?